mrWheel/weerliveClass/README.md

 # WeerliveClass

-This is a small test suite to test the working of this Weerclass
+This is a small test suite to test the working of this WeerliveClass

-In `Weerclass.cpp` in the function `configureFilters()` you can add or remove fields.
+In `WeerliveClass.cpp` in the function `configureFilters()` you can add or remove fields.
 ```
 /**
 * Configures the filters for weather data.
 */

 void Weerlive::configureFilters()
 {
     filter["liveweer"][0]["plaats"]   = true;